Share On

 It may not come as a surprise that herbicides and rodenticides can cause toxicosis in geese if ingested.
 If geese ingest plants or insects that have been sprayed with phenoxy acid herbicides, they can become ill or even die.
 For this reason, it is imperative that geese are not given treated plants or are allowed access to pastures that have been treated with herbicides.

 While rats and mice can pose challenges for sanctuaries, it is important to respect them and use compassionate mitigation practices.
-In addition to the compassion and consideration mice and rats deserve, many rodenticides are anticoagulants that act by preventing the blood to clot and geese may find and attempt to eat the poisoned body of a mouse or rat and become poisoned themselves if poison is used.
+In addition to the compassion and consideration mice and rats deserve, many rodenticides are anticoagulants that act by preventing the blood from clotting and geese may find and attempt to eat the poisoned body of a mouse or rat and become poisoned themselves if poison is used.
 There are many new and innovative ways to address rodent populations that are more effective and compassionate.

 Early treatment is critical.
 If you suspect a goose may have ingested any of the poisons above, contact your veterinarian immediately.
 Blood tests may confirm poisoning.